UnbelievableLion/LinuxSound/Sampled/OpenMAX/OggVorbis.md

     }

     pRenderBuffer->nFilledLen = pBuffer->nFilledLen;
-    /* We dont attempt to refill the decode output buffer until we have emptied the render input buffer.
+    /* We don't attempt to refill the decode output buffer until we have emptied the render input buffer.
 So we can just use the decode output buffer for the render input buffer.
        Avoids us copying the data across buffers.